-Faris Habib Husain, was an 18-year-old student when he was beaten and arrested without a warrant in a house raid.
+Updated – Faris Habib Husain, was an 18-year-old student when he was beaten and arrested without a warrant in a house raid.
 He was consequently tortured and subjected to fair trial violations.
-He is currently in Dry Dock Detention Center awaiting the issuance of the judgment against him.
+He is currently serving his 10-year sentence at Jau prison.

 Faris and his family went to the court building on 11 February, and there, the court held its first session.
 Four charges were brought against him in connection with the February 2020 protests.
 Faris denied all the charges and was arrested on the same day then held for a month in Dry Dock Detention Center.